-11.3.5.
-Grievance Procedures for Sexual Assault or Harassment Allegations
+12.3.5.
+Grievance Procedures for Sexual Misconduct: Introduction

-Cases of sexual misconduct, assault, and harassment involving students, faculty, staff, or other third parties should be reported immediately to the University, police, or both.
+Cases of sexual misconduct involving students, faculty, staff, or other third parties should be reported immediately to the University, police, or both.
 To file a complaint and initiate the University's discipline process for an alleged violation of this policy, contact any of the people listed below.
 They will explain the complaint procedures and discipline process, as well as coordinate the University's response with the hearing coordinator.

-- Title IX Coordinator: Cindy Vaios (404-364-8479) - The dean of students (404-364-8336) - The director of residence life or a member of residence life staff (404-364-8520) - Campus safety (404-504-1188) - The director of counseling (404- 364-8456) - After business hours, the residence life staff member on call or campus safety director may be contacted by calling campus safety (404-504-1998).
+- Title IX Coordinator: Cindy Vaios (404-364-8479) - Deputy Title IX Coordinator: Sandy Butler (404) 364-8325 - Dean of Students: Michelle Hall (404-364-8336) - Assistant dean of students/director of residence life, or a member of the residence life staff (404-364-8520) - Campus safety (404-504-1188) - The director of counseling (404- 364-8456) - After business hours, the residence life staff member on call or campus safety director may be contacted by calling campus safety (404-504-1998).

-If you or someone you know has experienced sexual misconduct or sexual assault, it is important to seek immediate medical attention.
-The University also strongly encourages students to report all crimes to the DeKalb or Brookhaven Police Department.
+If you or someone you know has experienced sexual assault, it is important to seek immediate medical attention.
+The University also strongly encourages students to report all crimes to the Brookhaven Police Department.
 Filing a police report will provide legal documentation in the event of a future offense by the same person, or if the decision is made to prosecute in the future.
 Filing a police report is distinct from making a complaint through the University's discipline process.
-The University provides all students with the Sexual Misconduct Policy and Resource Guide located on the Campus Life website (keyword: sexual misconduct) that contains information about policy, next steps, and resources.
-(Back to ToC)
+The University provides all students with resources and procedures located on the Oglethorpe website at http://conduct.oglethorpe.edu/sexual-misconduct-policies/sexual-misconduct-policy-resources/ that contains information about policy, next steps, and resources.